 In March 2015 the Victorian Government released the $45.5 million Ice Action Plan.
-The plan was developed to tackle the growing use of ice in the Victorian community and the harms associated with use.
+The plan was developed to tackle the growing use of methamphetamine (ice) in the Victorian community and the harms associated with use.
 Families of people who use ice were identified as a top priority.

-To date, 83% of participants who responded to an evaluation of BreakThrough rated their satisfaction with the program as high or very high.
-Ninety-three per cent (93%) said they were very likely to follow through on suggestions made by the facilitator and 99% said they would recommend the program to others.
+To date, nearly ninety per cent of participants who responded to an evaluation of BreakThrough rated their satisfaction with the program as high or very high.
+Over ninety per cent said they were very likely to follow through on suggestions made in the session, and almost everyone who attends BreakThrough say they would recommend the program to others.

-What is ice?
-Why do people use it and why does it cause problems for them, their families and the broader community?
-BreakThrough explains the effects ice has on the brain and the relationship between drug use and mental health.
-We also explore the process by which people decide to seek help for their drug use and how families can support these decisions.
+What happens to the brain when we repeatedly use substances like alcohol and other drugs?
+Why do some people develop a problem with their substance use or gambling while others don't?
+BreakThrough explains the effects substances have on the brain and the relationship between drug use and mental health.
+We also explore the process by which people decide to seek help for their addictive behaviours and how families can support these decisions.

-BreakThrough isn’t just about ice.
+BreakThrough isn’t just about the addictive behaviour.
 We provide practical strategies to help family members discuss drug use, set boundaries, develop safety plans and work on self-care.
-Managing challenging behaviours and keeping family members safe and functioning during difficult times is also discussed.
+Managing challenging behaviours and keeping family members safe and functioning during difficult times is also explored.

-BreakThrough provides families with the skills and knowledge to navigate the drug treatment system and obtain the best possible outcomes for loved ones.
+BreakThrough provides families with the skills and knowledge to navigate the alcohol and drug treatment system and obtain the best possible outcomes for loved ones.
 We explore some of the barriers to seeking help and how to overcome these.
-All participants will be given information about ongoing support activities.
+All participants are given information about ongoing support activities.

 Turning Point is a national treatment, research and education centre that provides leadership in the alcohol and drug, gambling and mental health sectors.
 Turning Point is part of Eastern Health and is affiliated with Monash University.